 My meditation will last at least an hour.
 This is a bare-minimum to keep my mental/emotional wheels oiled and ready for the day.
 Without this I get clumsy, frustrated, impatient and terrible on the road.
 I also might go down a negative spiral of PTSD or anger at the world (or my family) for all the injustices I have suffered.
 (There is a very long list.)

-Although these spirals are becoming fewer and less intense by the days and years, once in a while they will still happen, but only when I have been working too hard to care for others out of a sense of guilt or obligation.
+Although these spirals are becoming fewer and less intense by the days and years, once in a while they will still happen, but only when I have been working too hard caring for others – usually out of a sense of guilt or obligation.

 If my greatest weakness is this terrible emotional pattern that can happen to me when I’m overburdened and under-rested, my greatest strength is the antidote.
 I have gotten so good at healing myself and transforming my negative emotional/mental patterns into non-existent, bygone issues that I never doubt that I can overcome and transform whatever arises in my life.
 Although I have not yet accomplished all the things I set out to do many years ago, there has not been a challenge in my life that I have not overcome.
 Not a single one.
 And as I transform my mental/emotional self, life transforms itself around me.
 Everything just keeps getting easier and easier.
 Drama falls away.
 Peace enters and stays.
 And I never skip my morning meditations and coffee.
 Never.